mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 {{<img src="remoteok-upsells.png" hasBorder="true" alt="Screenshot of upsells on Remote OK" maxWidth="700px" caption="RemoteOK pushes employers to choose among nine different upsells, including $134 to generate a QR code.">}}

 RemoteOK jobs have tags to help applicants search, so I added tags like `linux`, `customer support`, `flexible schedule`.
 When I came back to the job a few hours later, I saw that RemoteOK had automatically added several inaccurate tags like `microsoft` `windows` `webdev` `development` even though those have nothing to do with my job.
-I erased RemoteOK's tags, but a few hours later they were back.
+I erased RemoteOK's tags, but a few hours later, they were back.
 The only way I could get rid of them permanently is by adding more tags myself.

 The most egregious example of RemoteOK taking control away from the user is the magic keywords feature.
 RemoteOK adds the instruction, "Please mention the word \[_some random word_\] when applying to show you read the job post completely."
 RemoteOK doesn't tell you that it's adding these instructions, and you can't remove them.